aaronbnb/login-form/README.md

 [login]: https://aaronbnb.github.io/login-form

-This login form is built with the traditional front-end languages--HTML5, CSS3, and JavaScript.
+This login form is built with the traditional front-end languages--HTML5, CSS3, and JavaScript--supported by all major browsers.

 ## Accessibility Features